famiclone6502/DIY_Datalink_Adapter/README.md

 This is a modern microcontroller based replacement for the [Notebook Adapter kit][Adapter_Wiki] used by the [Timex Datalink][Watch_Wiki] watch.
 It's compatible with the original software (and PC hardware), and eliminates the need for syncing the watch with a CRT monitor.<br>

 There are now two versions:
 -  Raspberry Pi Pico based USB version - Simplest setup, no hardware tinkering required.
 Primarily intended for use with a Virtual Machine.
+(Currently incompatible with the wireless Pico W model).
 -  Arduino Uno based DB9 version - Some assembly required.
 Best used with original legacy hardware, but also works with a a Virtual Machine with or without a USB to serial adapter.

 Use as you would the official Datalink Notebook Adapter, following in-app directions.<br>